FlavorfulGecko5/JSONEval/documentation/JSONParsing/01_Parser_Objects.md

 1. Parse raw JSON data from a string.
 2. Convert the JSON's properties into variables, storing them in it's referenced `VarDictionary`
 3. Create `ExpressionFunction` instances from function definition properties, adding them to the Evaluator's `FunctionDictionary`
-4. Return a list of unprocessed JSON properties reserved by the user, if they exist.
+4. Return a dictionary of unprocessed JSON properties reserved by the user, if they exist.

 This sample program showcases how to setup and use a `Parser`